 - 1 teaspoon vanilla extract

 - Sift together dry ingredients then whisk to mix thoroughly.
-(At this point you can put your dry ingredients into a large plastic bottle with a decent sized opening and store for when you are ready to make pancakes).
+At this point you can put your dry ingredients into a 1L / 1/4 gallon jar with a large opening and store in the pantry until required.

-- Add wet ingredients and stir (or shake if using a bottle) until incorporated.
+- Add wet ingredients and stir (or shake if using a jar) until incorporated.
 Small lumps in the mix are ok.
-Allow to sit for 15 minutes.
+Allow to sit for 10 minutes.

-- Heat a light sprinkling of oil in a pan over medium heat.
+- Heat a light sprinkling of oil in a large non-stick pan over medium heat.
 Allow it to heat for about 5 minutes before putting in first pancake.

-- Drop 1/4 cups of mixture into pan - a large ice cream scoop works well.
-When bubbles start to appear on top, carefully flip the pancakes.
-Cook other side until just golden.
+- Drop 1/4 cups of mixture into pan - an ice cream scoop works well.
+When bubbles appear and the top look mostly dry, carefully flip the pancakes.
+Cook other side for another minute or so.
+Don't overcook, or they'll end up dry.